Complexity Growth in Black Holes: A Comparison of the Volume and Action Proposals: Complexity Growth Rate in the CV Framework

-\subsection{Kerr black hole}
+\subsection{Kerr Black Hole}

-The analysis of the spherically symmetric black holes is very restrictive since it does not correspond to the realistic black holes.
-The Kerr black hole corresponds to more realistic scenarios.
-Also, the relaxation of spherical symmetry allows us to explore a more general class of phenomena that a dynamical black hole can undergo, like the Penrose process, superradiance, particle accretion with variable angular momentum, and the Hawking radiation.
-It is interesting to see the CV duality under these various physical processes.
+The restriction to spherically symmetric black holes, while technically convenient limits the scope of the analysis, as astrophysical black holes are generically rotating.
+The Kerr geometry therefore provides a more realistic and physically rich setting in which to examine the behaviour of holographic complexity.
+The absence of spherical symmetry introduces qualitatively new features including frame dragging and an ergoregion and allows one to probe genuinely dynamical processes such as the Penrose process, superradiance, particle accretion with angular momentum transfer and Hawking radiation.
+It is therefore important to test the CV prescription in this broader and less symmetric context.
 The metric of the Kerr black hole in the Boyer-Lindquist coordinates $(t, r, \theta, \phi)$ is defined as

 The parameters, $\Delta, \rho^2, a,$ and $A$ are defined as